Stocco/goezswagger/README.md

 	- the request and response fields should map to an existing model in your project. they will map all your fields tagged with json

+	- The response field should be a list of key:value, like on the example below.
+The number before `:` indicates the responseCode and the model indicates which model is associated with that response.

 //@path `your-api-path`
 //@method `method`